Soling: 2016 – Now: Introduction on carbon spars

 In 2017 Michael Dietzel was elected president of the ISA.
 In 2017 it became clear that there were no longer vendors of suitable aluminum Soling spars any more world wide.
 Han van Veen, The Netherlands, created and executed a plan to introduce Carbon spars for the Soling.
 The objective was that the new masts would be cheaper and not lighter or faster than the aluminum masts.
 The first masts were produced by Ceilidh in The Netherlands and tested in 2018 they proved to be cheaper and equal to the original masts.
 The one-design of the Soling remain intact.
 The new mast were approved by World Sailing in 2019.
 In 2020 the Carbon boom and spinnaker pole were approved as well.
 In 2020 the Soling North American Championship in Annapolis, United States, the Friendship League Championship in Brazil and many other Soling regatta's world wide were postponed due to COVID-19.

 Solings built

 Over the years about 4500 Solings were built.
 About 3700 of them were registered and 2554 were issued with the IYRU-ISAF-WS serial number.
-The growth in the late 1960s and early 1970s was high.
-Then it stabilized.
-Since 2000 hardly any boats were built.
+The growth in the late 1960s and early 1970s was high before stabilizing in the 80s and 90s.
+Since 2000 very few boats have been built.

-Over the years the following 36 boat builders in 21 countries were licensed to build Solings:
+Over the years the following 36 boat builders in 21 countries have been licensed to build Solings: